GMelencio/deepspeedyracer/README.md

+## Hackaton deepracer

-# deepracer
+### deepracer

-This is the code used by Falk Tandetzky during the Deepracer Championship 2019.
+This is source the code used by Falk Tandetzky during the Deepracer Championship 2019, later updated.

-## See also
+### See also

 Explanation of the reward function: https://medium.com/twodigits/aws-deepracer-how-to-train-a-model-in-15-minutes-3a0dca1175fb